-A Fair Trade Certified™ seal indicates that an item was made by people in safe and healthy working conditions, who have a voice in their workplace, and that the workplace is one where women are treated equally.
+A Fair Trade Certified™ label indicates that an item was made in a factory committed to providing safe and healthy working conditions, giving people a voice in their workplace, and promoting gender equality .
 It also lets you know that workers received additional money for the Fair Trade items they made, which can help improve their lives.
-MEC Label sold our first Fair Trade Certified clothing in 2014 – women’s t-shirts – and we’ve continued with this program ever since.

 What exactly is Fair Trade clothing?

-In order for a product to be Fair Trade Certified, it must be made in a factory that is certified under the Fair Trade Factory Standard, set by Fair Trade USA.
+In order for a product to be Fair Trade Certified, it must be made in a factory that is certified under the Fair Trade Factory Standard, set by Fair Trade USA™.
 The Fair Trade team makes sure factories follow this standard to ensure safe, healthy, and fair working conditions that prioritizes the welfare of workers and protects the environment.

-Every purchase of Fair Trade products supports a program that creates meaningful change in the lives of people around the world.
+Every purchase of Fair Trade Certified products supports a program that creates meaningful change in the lives of people around the world.

 How MEC works with Fair Trade USA